Victorian Days Walking Tours 2015

 Colma: Italian Cemetery – Sunday, August 16 from 11 a.m. - 1 p.m.

 The Colma Historical Association will conduct a tour of Colma’s Italian Cemetery.
 We will begin at the Cemetery’s office at 540 F Street at Clark in Colma, visiting and hearing the stories of its mausoleums, statuary and underground residents.
 The Italian Cemetery has welcomed all faiths and ethnic groups since opening in 1899.
 Following the tour come and enjoy a complimentary lunch next door at the Colma Museum.
 Call 650.757.1676 to RSVP or for information.

 Redwood City – Saturday, August 22 from 10:30 a.m. – 12 p.m.

 Redwood City's Historic Resources Advisory Committee will conduct a tour of historic sites in the downtown area.
 Participants will see where Wyatt Earp occasionally came for a drink, where a Wells Fargo Express Office operated in 1875, Redwood City's first new car showroom salon and auto repair garage, the finest theater on the peninsula in 1896, the former homes of prominent pioneer citizens, and much more.
 The tour will begin in front of the Lathrop House at 627 Hamilton Street and will last approximately one hour and thirty minutes.

-Local historian and Pescadero History Society President, Greg Timm, will lead a walk through historic Pescadero, viewing historical homes, buildings, and churches, and discussing the people and changes of the Pescadero valley.
-We will meet at the Community Native Sons Hall.
+Local historian and Pescadero History Society President Greg Timm will lead a walk through historic Pescadero, viewing historical homes, buildings and churches while discussing the people and changes of the Pescadero valley.
+We will meet at the Community Native Sons Hall, on the east side of the southern end of Stage Road (just beyond the Post Office).
 Please bring hats, sensible shoes, and water is advised.
 Please call 650.879.0882 or email firstname.lastname@example.org for any tour related questions.
-Donations to our Hall Restoration Project are appreciated.